Dear colleagues and friends,

 Notes

-Submission deadlines can be checked here (link na važne datume).
+Submission deadlines can be checked in the "Registration" tab.
 The Program Committee will review submissions and decide on acceptance.
 Authors will be notified of acceptance by 1 October 2026.
 The Book of Abstracts will be available as a full PDF after the program is published.

 Registration Instructions